TommyBarnes/loss_envelopes/readme.md

 ## License

-The paper text is © [Your Name], released for non-commercial academic use.
+The paper text is © Tommy Barnes, released for non-commercial academic use.

 MIT License